com-480-data-visualization/project-2023-dunkdata/README.md

 #### _NBA data_

 We use the Kaggle dataset [NBA Database](https://www.kaggle.com/datasets/wyattowalsh/basketball) with numerous tables to source most of our NBA data.
-However, some tables in this dataset are incomplete (such as the `common_player_info` table), and thus to fill in the gaps we scrape the missing parts of the table using the [NBA API](https://github.com/swar/nba_api) (where the Kaggle dataset is also originally sourced from).
+However, some tables in this dataset, provided as is, are incomplete (such as the `common_player_info` table).
+Thus to fill in the gaps of this table, we scraped the missing players using the [NBA API](https://github.com/swar/nba_api) (where the Kaggle dataset is also originally sourced from).

 > Find a dataset (or multiple) that you will explore.
 Assess the quality of the data it contains and how much preprocessing / data-cleaning it will require before tackling visualization.
 We recommend using a standard dataset as this course is not about scraping nor data processing.